rwilcox5/gaultsports-site/README.md

-# gaultsports-site
+# TripleLog
-The website for Gault Sports
+The website for TripleLog

 Plugins Used:
 antimatter15 jsgif